pyscaffold/pyscaffold/CONTRIBUTING.rst

-Please notice, all the members of the PyScaffold community (and in special contributors) are expected to be **open, considerate, reasonable, and respectful**.
-When in doubt, `Python Software Foundation's Code of Conduct`_ is a good reference in terms of community guidelines.
+Please notice, all the members of the PyScaffold community (and in special contributors) are expected to be **open, considerate, reasonable, and respectful**. and follow the `Python Software Foundation's Code of Conduct`_ when interacting with PyScaffold's codebases, issue trackers, chat rooms and mailing lists (or equivalent).

 .. tip::
    If you are new to open source or have never contributed before to a software